Making A Difference in Our County

 4-H Youth Development

-Lee County 4-H members, led by 4-H Agent Mallory Wise and4-H Educator Anne Spelts, were involved in a wide variety of activities in 2019.
-They learned a wide range of skills, from marksmanship and teamwork to reasoning and public speaking.
-The S.A.F.E. shotgun team has five certified coaches and 25 team members.
-Lee County was represented at the Area Poultry Judging Competition and at the Area Cotton Boll and Consumer Judging Competition.
-We had eight middle school and high school participants at District Project Achievement at Rock Eagle and there were 28 fourth through sixth graders who competed at Project Achievement in Houston County, with 80% of those students placing in the top three in their respective projects.
-Also, at District Project Achievement at Rock Eagle 4-H Center, two Lee County 4-H’ers fulfilled their elected duties and served as the Southwest District Junior Board Members representing Lee County and thier area of the state.
+Lee County 4-H members, led by 4-H Agent Mallory Wise and Educator Anne Spelts, were involved in a wide variety of activities.
+They learned a wide range of skills, from marksmenship and teamwork to reasoning and public speaking.
+The S.A.F.E. shotgun team has 5 certified coaches and 25 team members.
+Lee County was represented at the Area Cotton Boll and Consumer Judging Competition.
+We had several middle school and high school participants at District Project Achievement at Rock Eagle and there were many 4th-6th graders that committed to compete at Project Achievement in Houston County.
+Also, at District Project Achievement at Rock Eagle 4-H Center 1 Lee County 4-Her was to serve as a Southwest District Junior Board Members representing Lee County and their area of the state.

-This past summer 54 4-H’ers and five adults attended summer camp at various locations.
-Youth also had the opportunity to attend a variety of summer events including trips to Lake Blackshear and Urban Air Trampoline Park, paint classes, and tours of local horse barns.
-In effort to raise funds for camp and shooting sports, Lee County 4-H’ers sold more than 5,000 pounds of Vidalia onions.
-Other opportunities inlcuded a new club called Fit In!, animal club, our after-school club for middle and high schoolers, and numerous community service events.
+This summer we are attending 4-H Summer Camp at Rock Eagle 4-H Center.
+4-H is hoping to offer the opportunity to attend a variety of summer events including a trip to Lake Blackshear, Urban Air Trampoline Park, paint classes, and a variety of many others.
+In effort to raise funds, Lee County 4-H’ers sold vidalia onions, along with receiving grants from Georgia Power and a donation from the Lee County Farm Bureau.
+Other opportunities that youth get to participate in were new club called Fit In!, Animal Club, our after school club for middle and high schoolers, Leadership Council, and numerous community service events.